jpritikin/coach/content/docs/meditation/cold-exposure.md

 {{< /columns >}}

-One virtue of this method of cold exposure is that it doesn't depend on the weather and requires little ice (1 quart is pictured).
+One virtue of this method of cold exposure is that it doesn't depend on the outside weather and requires little ice (1 quart is pictured).

 You can combine this technique with [liver treatment]({{< relref "liver" >}}).